 h1

 This website is part of the award winning elective module ‘Virtual Environments: Is one life enough?’ offered by Technological University Dublin (TU Dublin) since 2009.
-It is taken by undergraduate students in the School of Creative Arts and the School of Architecture as part of the Optional Module Programme.
+It is taken by undergraduate students in the School of Art and Design and the School of Architecture as part of the Optional Module Programme.

-It was originally delivered in partnership with Dublin Virtually Live in Second Life to TU Dublin students and others from around the Real World and Second Life.
-From 2014 to 2016 it was offered jointly with University of Akron (UA) in collaboration with Dudley Turner, Dean of the College of Creative and Professional Arts.
-In 2021 the module formed a parternship with Çağ University in Turkey and Whole Brain Health in Second Life to offer the International Student Project.
+Designed and developed by John O’Connor, it was originally delivered in partnership with Dublin Virtually Live in Second Life to TU Dublin students and others from around the natural world and Second Life.
+Dr Claudia Igbrude (aka Locks Aichi), of the Learning Teaching & Technology Centre at TU Dublin, co-taught on the module until 2016.
+From 2014 to 2016 it was offered jointly with University of Akron (UA) in collaboration with Professsor Dudley Turner (aka Dudley Dreamscape), Dean of the College of Creative and Professional Arts.
+In 2021 the module formed a parternship with Çağ University in Türkiye, led by Prof Mürat Gulmez (aka Magua Theriac), and Inspiration Island in Second Life, led by Lynne Berret (aka Lissena Wisdomseeker), to offer the International Student Project.

 The module won the Jennifer Burke Award for Innovation in Teaching and Learning in 2010, a national award made by the Irish Learning Technology Association and Dublin City University.
 In January 2012 it won the Learning Without Frontiers Award in London in the Further and Higher Education Innovation category.

-The module is delivered by John O’Connor (Acuppa Tae) from the College of Arts and Tourism.
+The module continues to be delivered, by John O’Connor (Acuppa Tae) at the Faculty of Arts and Humanities.
 All classes are held entirely in Second Life: in TU Dublin’s campus and other locations in Second Life.

 John O’Connor / Acuppa Tae